-Bilingual Authorization: Those candidates earning a Bilingual Authorization (formerly known as the BCLAD) can provide instruction in another language.
+Bilingual Authorization (BilA): Candidates who are interested in teaching in bilingual settings may earn a Bilingual Authorization (formerly known as the BCLAD) to provide instruction in another language.
 Sacramento State can offer this authorization in either Spanish or Hmong.

 Cooperating or Co-Teacher (CT): Also known as the mentor or master teacher, they serve as the in-service public-school teacher who willingly collaborates with and mentors a teacher candidate (TC).